Evaluating the potential air quality, carbon, health, and economic gains from moving from standard to ultra-low emission domestic wood heaters

 As part of the application process you may indicate if you do not wish to be considered for scholarship funding.

-The project is open to domestic (Australian and New Zealand) and international applicants who are already in Australia (onshore) at the time of submitting their application.
+The project is open to domestic (Australian and New Zealand) and international applicants.

 Applicants should review the Higher Degree by Research